Time Warner will spend $100M on Snapchat original shows and ads

 China sides with Emmanulle Charpentier and Jennifer Doudna in CRISPR patent war

 Time Warner and Snap Inc. have announced a new deal that will bring increased ad spending and the development of new made-for-Snapchat shows.

-People familiar with the deal tell TechCrunch that the deal is valued at about $100M spent over the next two years.
+People familiar with the deal tell TechCrunch that it is valued at about $100 million spent over the next two years.

 The newly created shows will span a variety of genres, including scripted drama, daily news shows, documentaries and comedy.
 The shows will be similar to those already released by other networks on Snapchat, and run 3-5 minutes in a vertical format.
-Right now there is about one new show airing per day – this deal will push that to about 3 news shows per day, varying between the different genres outlined above.
+Right now there is about one new show airing per day – this deal will push that to about three news shows per day, varying between the different genres outlined above.

-Snap will take 50% of the ad revenue generated by these shows and the content partners will keep the other half, according to the WSJ.
+Snap will take 50 percent of the ad revenue generated by these shows and the content partners will keep the other half, according to the WSJ.

 While these new shows will definitely tempt users to spend more time watching content in the Snapchat app, they likely won’t create the buzz that the social network needs to convince users that Snapchat is the best place to watch new content.